Disposing of your waste during the current coronavirus situation

 - Staff on site will NOT be able to help anyone unload or carry items due to the risk of spreading the virus.
 If you needed help to load your vehicle, please bring someone with you who can unload your vehicle for you.

 Unacceptable or abusive behaviour will not be tolerated under any circumstances and the site staff reserve the right to ask you to leave the HRC without depositing your waste.

 Will there be any restrictions?

-- The number of vehicles on-site will be restricted and vehicles will be allowed access on a one in, one out basis with a maximum of 5 vehicles on the site at any one time
+- The number of vehicles on-site will be restricted and vehicles will be allowed access on a one in, one out basis

 - Traffic management will be in place at all sites and due to safety concerns queuing outside of the site on Swindon Road will not be allowed, residents may be asked to leave and return at a later time

 - Residents are asked not to bring vans to the centre.
 Swindon Road HRC is for cars only and there is no access for commercial type vehicles or commercial waste disposal.
 Small trailers are permitted as long as they are not unhitched whilst on site